Business Expense Policy

 • Costs associated with relocation and house hunting (See Relocation Expenses for Newly Hired Employees)

-• Due to NCAA rules and regulations, all varsity coaches and non-coaching staff members with sports specific responsibilities in those varsity sports are required to submit receipts for all purchases and provide a descriptive business purpose, regardless of amount.
+• Due to NCAA rules and regulations, all varsity coaches and non-coaching staff members with sport specific responsibilities in those varsity sports are required to submit receipts for all purchases and provide a descriptive business purpose, regardless of amount.

 If, in rare cases, documentation is not available, a written explanation of why the documentation cannot be provided must be submitted with the business expense report.